-- Placing or installing a generator that produces continuous, regular, or intermittent sounds greater than 45 decibels (A-weighted) - Installing an oil pump-jack or natural gas compressor station that produces in continuous, regular, or intermittent sounds greater than 45 decibels (A-weighted) - Erecting a wind turbine that produces continuous, regular, or intermittent sounds greater than 45 decibels (A-weighted)
+- Constructing a new road, or widening an existing road - Placing or installing a generator that produces continuous, regular, or intermittent sounds greater than 45 decibels (A-weighted) - Installing an oil pump-jack or natural gas compressor station that produces continuous, regular, or intermittent sounds greater than 45 decibels (A-weighted) - Erecting a wind turbine that produces continuous, regular, or intermittent sounds greater than 45 decibels (A-weighted)

-Operating infrastructure or performing activities that result in noises greater than 45 decibels (A-weighted) within any part of lek critical habitat during the mating/display period can lead to long-term lek abandonment, and thus to functional destruction of lek critical habitat.

-Therefore, when Sage-Grouse are typically at leks, which is during evening and morning display periods and the intervening night-time hours (i.e., from 1.5 hours prior to sunset until 1.5 hours after sunrise, between April 1st and May 30th), examples of destruction of lek critical habitat may include:
+During the mating period, repeated sound levels greater than 45 decibels (A-weighted) on or near lek critical habitat can lead to reduced attendance by Sage-Grouse at leks and to long-term lek abandonment, and thus to functional destruction of lek critical habitat.
+Therefore, when Sage-Grouse are typically at leks, which is during evening and morning display periods and the intervening night-time hours (i.e., from 1.5 hours prior to sunset until 1.5 hours after sunrise) between April 1st and May 30th, operating infrastructure or performing activities that produce noises greater than 45 decibels (A-weighted) inside or within 3.2 km of any lek critical habitat likely destroys lek critical habitat.
+When conducted during the mating season within these times and locations, the following are examples of activities likely to result in the destruction of lek critical habitat: